KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/KeyboardKit.md

 You can upgrade to [KeyboardKit Pro][Pro] to unlock Pro features.

-* ⌨️ <doc:Essentials-Article> - More essential tools, keyboard previews, etc.
+* 🌱 <doc:Essentials> - More essential tools, keyboard previews, etc.
+* ⌨️ <doc:Essentials-KeyboardView> - Make the keyboard view do a lot more.
 * 🤖 <doc:AI-Article> - Features that are needed for AI.
 * 📱 <doc:App-Article> - App-specific screens & views.
 * 💡 <doc:Autocomplete-Article> - On-device & remote autocomplete.